It’s holiday season, 2021. Last year most of us were locked down pretty firmly. This year, it’s not quite the same.

 Before we discuss moving on from that, consider a second common example.

 “Oh!
 You still have a job?
-I thought you must be between jobs — so-and-so said they’ve seen you in your PJs in the middle of the day.”
+I thought you must have been let go — so-and-so said they’ve seen you in your PJs in the middle of the day.”

-Or “I guess this is a stop-gap until a real job comes up.”
+Or “I guess this is a stop-gap until Covid’s gone and you can get back to the office.”

 Maybe it’s more to do with confusion and concern than bitterness.
 More to do with being immersed in a different time, a different culture: a culture that rests on the safety and security of a “job.”

-Yep — I can spend the whole day in my PJs if i decide that’s the way I want to work.
+Yep — I can spend the rest of my life in my PJs if I decide that’s the way I want to work – Covid or no Covid.
 I consider myself the luckiest person…

 Misinformed or inaccurate (or just plain unpleasant) comments can be your way into a conversation about your life as a solopreneur.